piachouaifaty/GenDLN/README.md

 Note: We provide an "LLM-Safe" MRPC dataset.
 Details can be found in [Appendix P](https://aclanthology.org/2025.acl-srw.92.pdf) of the paper.

+## Analyze the Output

+We provide a post-analysis suite in R for plotting and result analysis, Refer to `ga_post_processing/readme.md` (https://github.com/piachouaifaty/GenDLN/blob/main/ga_post_processing_R/readme.md) for information on how to use and run it.

 #### Citation (BibTex)

     @inproceedings{chouayfati-etal-2025-gendln,